 Can too many contracting jobs hurt your chances?

-IT pros face a different set of expectations than normal workers—employers some contracting background, and many value it.
+IT pros face a different set of expectations than normal workers—employers expect you to have some contracting background, and many value it.
 But they’re often wary of hiring tech workers with a lot of contract positions on their resume for a number of reasons, such as:

 How to list contracting experience on your tech resume